english-reading-practice-for-beginners

 Practice Your English Reading Now!
 Short Quiz on a Classic Story

-To get started on your English reading practice, read the story below, answer the questions, then keep reading to check your answers at the bottom of the article.
+To start your English reading practice, read the story below and answer the questions.
+Try to cover the section after the questions while you are doing this exercise.
+When you are finished, uncover the section and check your answers at the bottom of the article.

 Little Red Riding Hood lived with her mother at the edge of the forest.
 Her grandmother lived at the other edge of the forest, and every Sunday Little Red Riding Hood would pack a basket of food and go visit her.
 One Sunday, as Little Red Riding Hood was wandering down the lane, a wolf blocked her way.